Seen Not Heard: Composition, Iconicity, and the Classifier Systems of Logosyllabic Scripts

 Gebhard J. Selz (Vienna University)

-Title: “The Obvious and the Hidden: Advantages and Disadvantages of Iconicity in the Early Mesopotamian System” (Thursday, 2:00–2:30)
+Title: “The Obvious and the Hidden: Advantages and Disadvantages of Iconicity in the Early Mesopotamian System” (Publication only)

 Abstract: Seeing and hearing play a crucial part in inter-human communication.
 They both belong to quite different semiotic systems, a fact which, however, is not always properly considered.
 This paper discusses in which respect both systems contributed to the emergent Mesopotamian writing system and to what extent they influenced writing prior to its turn to mere glottography.
 I argue that visual perception is primarily space-oriented, whereas hearing is evidently time-bound.
 It will be shown that the specifics of both systems originally entail specific advantages and disadvantages.
 The hypothesis elaborated — and exemplified — is that logosyllabic scripts attempt to make use of both systems precisely, because their combination relates writing, (prolonged) information transmission, not only to the fixing of oral utterances but also to various sorts of indexicality.
 With respect to the iconic elements of the logosyllabic scripts this indexicality was widely used for establishing and transmitting conceptual metaphors, specifically “unspoken ideas.”
 In conclusion, I contend that these observations also help to understand the persistence, longevity, and dissemination of (the cuneiform) logographic writing system.